microsoft/reverse-proxy/docs/designs/yarp-tunneling.md

 | --- | --- |
 | No tunnel has connected | If the front end receives a request for a route that is backed by a tunnel and no tunnels have been created, then it should respond to those requests with a 502 "Bad Gateway" error|

+## Web Transport

+Web Transport is an interesting future protocol.